Locations:

 Overview

-Your abdominal muscles are a set of strong bands of muscles lining the walls of your abdomen (trunk of your body).
+Your abdominal muscles are strong bands of muscles lining the walls of your abdomen (trunk of your body).
 They’re located toward the front of your body, between your ribs and your pelvis.
+Your abdominal muscles have many important roles, including supporting your trunk, helping with movement and holding your organs in place.

-There are five main muscles in the abdomen:
+The five main muscles in your abdomen are:

 • External obliques.